-Celia Roberts supervises 9 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Celia Roberts supervises 5 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 Student research profiles

 I am interested in a number of research areas, mostly focusing on issues relating to health, embodiment, sexuality, reproduction and biology.

 I have co-supervised 10 PhD students to completion to date and all have passed with no or minor amendments:

 - Lin Wen-Yuan (2005) who worked on kidney dialysis in Taiwan;

 - Kaori Sasaki (2006) who worked on brain death and organ transplantation in Japan;